By M. Lavin

 The interests surrounding coffee conspired to create prodigious dreams that are still evident in splendorous plantations; plantations sustained by hard work, and with a mysticism that present times do not easily allow.

 Indigenous organizations or traditional plantations are currently in charge of part of the coffee production.
-Such is the Finca Irlanda (Ireland Plantation), which since the 1960's has grown a high quality organic coffee that was pioneered here.
+Such is the Finca Irlanda (Ireland Plantation), which since the 1960's has grown a high-quality organic coffee that was pioneered here.

 Delights of Drinking Coffee

 We Mexicans, now major coffee bean exporters, drink coffee our own way.
 Our custom involves spending the afternoon at the Café, or coffee shop.
-Immigrants to Mexico (especially the Spaniards) influenced development of Mexico's coffee-drinking customs.
+Immigrants to Mexico (especially the Spaniards) influenced the development of Mexico's coffee-drinking customs.